datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =instructions1

-Create a script called `bin/range.sh` that uses `wc -l`, `grep`, `sort`, and `head` in a pipeline in that order to list the names and number of lines in all of the files given on the command line.
+Use Nano to write a script called `bin/range.sh` that uses `wc -l` and `grep -v` in that order to list the names and number of lines in all of the files given on the command line *without* showing the total number of lines in all files.
-(Do not try to subtract the header lines from the files.)
+(Do not try to subtract the column header lines from the files.)

 *** =hint1

-You solved this problem when we first introduced pipes.
+Use `wc -l $@` to count lines in all the files given on the command line.

 *** =sample_code1
 ```{shell}